dobzacode/coinjar/README.md

 - Follow the project's ESLint and Prettier configs
 - Write tests for new features
 - Update documentation as needed
+- Pre-commit hooks will automatically check your code before committing

 ## 📄 License